higorlopees/curso-nodejs/README.md

 # curso-nodejs
-Portal de Noticias application repository used in a NodeJS course
+News Portal application repository used in a NodeJS course

 ## Configuring the environment
 First instal [nodejs](https://nodejs.org/).